What is quantum key distribution (QKD)?

 Another attack method is the photon number splitting attack.
 In an ideal setting, one user should be able to send one photon at a time to the other user.
 Most of the time, however, additional similar photons are sent.
 These photons could be intercepted without either party knowing.
 The photon number splitting attack takes advantage of this.

-To combat this type of attack, an improvement to the BB84 protocol was implemented -- called decoy state QKD -- which uses a set of decoy signals mixed in with the intended BB84 signal while enabling both parties to detect if an eavesdropper is listening.
+To combat this type of attack, an improvement to the BB84 protocol was implemented -- called decoy state QKD -- which uses a set of decoy signals mixed in with the intended BB84 signal, while enabling both parties to detect if an eavesdropper is listening.

-History of QKD
+History of quantum key distribution

 QKD got its start with the first proposal of quantum cryptography in the 1970s when Stephen Wiesner at Columbia University came up with the idea of quantum conjugate coding.
 Wiesner's paper was published in 1983.
 Charles H. Bennett later introduced a concept of secure communication, basing his ideas on Wiesner's work.
 Bennett also came up with BB84 -- the first quantum cryptography protocol -- which worked using nonorthogonal states.
 In 1990, Artur Ekert discovered another method to QKD, basing his idea around quantum entanglement.

-Future of QKD
+Future of quantum key distribution

-The Quantum-Safe Security Working Group (QSSWG) was formed by the Cloud Security Alliance (CSA) to promote the adoption of new technologies that help quantum computing be adopted at a steady pace.
+The Quantum-Safe Security Working Group was formed by the Cloud Security Alliance to promote the adoption of new technologies that help quantum computing be adopted at a steady pace.
 New technology is being worked on to improve high data rates and increase the overall effective distance of QKD.
 QKD is beginning to be used more widely in a commercial setting, with new networks and companies offering commercial QKD systems.